 Independent Studio Arts Practise Initiative for artists delivered by Will O Kane & Patrick Looney in collaboration with Brothers of Charity, commissioned by Creative Ireland in partnership with the Clare Arts Office & EASI Studios.

-Ceara Conway is the curator and coordinator for the Embrace Arts and Disability Programme.
+Carmel Ryan is the coordinator for the Embrace Arts and Disability Programme.

 Artists who have recently received awards through the Embrace Residency Programme 2021/2022 include Tatjana Simakov (Visual Art), Tommy Baker (One to One Residency), Zara Starr (Drama) and Maria Svennson ( Dance).